More than one option

 There may be several solutions available or there might just be one.
 It will depend on your financial circumstances.
 Most procedures are set out by law, and their benefit is that, generally, your creditors – the people to whom you owe money – must accept the legal consequences of the solution that you choose.
 When appointed to act for you, we must strike a fair balance between you and your creditors.

+if you wish we can apply for a 6 month breathing space, called a ‘moratorium’ that stops your creditors from taking any new legal action against you.
 The moratorium is publicly registered, and gives you the time you need to consider your options and decide on a solution.
 Talk to us about whether you would benefit from a breathing space.

 If you have run into personal financial difficulties, there are a number of debt solutions open to you:

 Mandatory money advice

 By law, before you choose any financial product or solution, you must take independent money advice.
 Dunedin Advisory are qualified money advisers and regulated by the FCA (Financial Conduct Authority) and ICAS (Institute of Chartered Accountants Society).
 As your money adviser, we will make sure that you get the right advice for you.